Enome/knockknock/README.markdown

-# KnockKnock who's there?
+# Knock knock who's there?

-A small validation framework for knockout that's who! ( this sounded funnier in my head ).
+A small validation framework for knockout that's who!.
 Didn't know what to name it and Knockout.validation might be already taken.

 #Usage